A Spatially Informed Gaussian Process UCB Method for Decentralized Coverage Control: Methodology

-which encourages motion toward areas of higher predictive variance.
-Again, the use of an integral implies that agents are driven toward \emph{regions} with high uncertainty, rather than isolated points.
-It is worth noting that these interpretations are intended as heuristic intuitions, as obviously minimizing the sum of two terms does not imply that each term is minimized individually.
-Nonetheless, this exploration-informed cost formulation guides agents toward configurations that balance information gain and coverage quality.
+encourages motion toward areas of higher predictive variance.
+One difference with respect to the GP-UCB strategy is that the use of an integral implies that agents are driven toward \emph{regions} with high uncertainty, rather than isolated points, as discussed below.